 The world, especially the United States, is drowning in debt.

-The United States, once the world’s shining example of fiscal security and responsibility, has become shackled by record amount of debt.
+The United States, once the world’s shining example of fiscal security and responsibility, has become shackled by a record amount of debt.
 We are literally drowning in debt.

 Over the next ten years, experts think that debt could balloon to a staggering $27.3 trillion.
 While that might seem like an insurmountable amount of debt to recover from, the fact is, we have already surpassed that number.

 When factoring in unfunded liabilities like Social Security, Medicare, government pension plans and Obamacare, the true debt number is actually much higher than $27.3 trillion.
 Estimates put the real number somewhere between $205 trillion to $222 trillion.
 But if you’re still not convinced, read our article on why we believe major economic troubles are coming.